 Did you know that effective communication is so important in business that even a group of penguins couldn’t function without it?
 That’s right, they communicate to hunt for food and survive in harsh environments.
 And if they can do it, so can your team!

-One way to improve your communication is by using the transactional model.
+One way to improve your communication is by using the transactional model of communication.
 Not sure what that is?
 Let’s dive deeper and see how it can help your team soar like a flock of penguins.

 Have you ever been in a game of hot potato with words, unsure who will catch it next?
 Congratulations, you just witnessed the transactional model of communication in action!
 In this fun dance, we switch between sender and receiver roles as we volley ideas back and forth.